 I’m based in the Pacific Northwest, USA, land of tall trees, grey skies, and rain.
 My writing and art are all about escapism in one form or another, nothing too serious, though I spend a serious amount of time doing both.
 If I didn’t need to sleep, I would write and paint more.

 About the Landscape Paintings

 I’m a self-taught artist, bolstered by some distant university art and art history classes, and a life-long love of art.
 I’ve always been particularly drawn to the nineteenth century Impressionists and Post-Impressionists, and my own style reflects that.
 I love paths, water, trees, shadows, solitude, and mystery.

 In 2016, I transitioned from using primarily acrylic paints to what I hope are more ecologically-friendly casein paints.
 I also avoid any of the heavy metal – based colors due to the same rationale.
 I ended up with casein paints after experimenting with different mediums.

 Sometimes I’m in the mood for creating more whimsical art and stories, often inspired by my nonhuman friends.

 My novels are most definitely not meant to be taken seriously, just provide entertainment.
 I invent really fantastical obstacles for heroines to overcome in the path to true love, all in the cause of a happy ending.
 The focus is on the unfolding action and associated romantic tension rather than steamy love scenes, since that’s what I enjoy reading and writing about.

 I began publishing my books in 2016.
-My aim is to put out at least two new works per year, more if I’m able to, until I’ve decided I’ve reused my romance clichés too many times (if that’s possible).
+My aim is to put out at least two new works per year until I’ve decided I’ve reused my romance clichés too many times (if that’s possible).